Andrea Bocelli: 1998–1999: Aria: The Opera Album, Sogno and Sacred Arias

 Bocelli made his debut in a major operatic role in 1998 when he played Rodolfo in a production of La bohème at the Teatro Comunale in Cagliari from 18 to 25 February.
 His fifth album Aria: The Opera Album was released in March.

 On 19 April, Bocelli made his United States debut with a concert at the John F. Kennedy Center for the Performing Arts in Washington, D.C., followed the next day by a reception at the White House with then US President Bill Clinton.
-On 5 May, he appeared in Monte Carlo, winning two World Music Awards, one in the category "Best Italian Singer", and one for "Best Classical Interpretation".
+On 5 May, Bocelli appeared in Monte Carlo, winning two World Music Awards, one in the category "Best Italian Singer", and one for "Best Classical Interpretation".
 He was also named one of People magazine's 50 Most Beautiful People of 1998.

-From June to August, he toured North and South America.
+From June to August, Bocelli toured North and South America.
 In September, he received his second Echo Klassik award, this time for Best Selling Classical Album with Aria: The Opera Album.
 On Thanksgiving Eve, Bocelli was a guest on Céline Dion's television special These Are Special Times in which he joined Dion to sing "The Prayer" and he also sang "Ave Maria" solo.
 The duet was included on Dion's album These Are Special Times (1998) and was re-issued with the DVD of the TV special in 2007.
 The song also appeared on the Quest for Camelot soundtrack in 1998 and on Bocelli's album, Sogno, the following year.

-In the New Year, he performed two concerts at the Bellagio hotel in Las Vegas.
+In the New Year, Bocelli performed two concerts at the Bellagio hotel in Las Vegas.
 At the 56th Golden Globe Awards held on 24 January, "The Prayer" won the Golden Globe Award for Best Original Song from the film Quest for Camelot.
 At the 41st Grammy Awards ceremony on 24 February, Bocelli was nominated for Best New Artist, which was won by Lauryn Hill.
 Bocelli and Dion sang "The Prayer" at the ceremony.
 The song was also nominated for an Academy Award for Best Original Song and performed by Bocelli and Dion at the ceremony held at the Los Angeles Music Center on 21 March.

-From 11 to 24 April, he toured the West Coast of North America, from San Diego to Vancouver, with a final performance at the Hollywood Bowl in Los Angeles.
+From 11 to 24 April, Bocelli toured the West Coast of North America, from San Diego to Vancouver, with a final performance at the Hollywood Bowl in Los Angeles.
 Actress Elizabeth Taylor stood by his side on the stage during the encore, while he sang "The Prayer".
 At the invitation of Steven Spielberg, Bocelli sang in Los Angeles on 15 May before Bill Clinton at an event on behalf of the Democratic Party.
 At the end of May, he toured Portugal and Spain and sang with Portuguese Fado singer Dulce Pontes.
-On 27 June, he took part in the Michael Jackson benefit concert for suffering children in Munich's Olympic Stadium.
+On 27 June, Bocelli took part in the Michael Jackson benefit concert for suffering children in Munich's Olympic Stadium.